tig/mcec/docs/documentation.md

 * `Chars`
 * `Pause`

-The form of a Command defintion is:
+The form of a Command definition is:

 ```xml
     <type Cmd="text to trigger on" Args="optioal args" etc.../>